Datsun4885/Mission-Examples/README.md

 # Mission-Examples

 ## Overview
 A few examples of missions from my passion project.
-These include cutscenes, objective based, and WIP enemy AI. please note that I am not the best animator
+These include cutscenes, objective based, and WIP enemy AI.
+All of these mission use effective server-client and client-server communication in order to keep gameplay and visuals smooth. please note that I am not the best animator

 ## Examples